jnear/cs211-data-privacy/index.md

 ## Announcements

+**9/27/19**: [Homework 3](https://github.com/jnear/cs295-data-privacy/blob/master/homework/Homework%203.ipynb) has been posted.
+It is due on Friday, October 4, at 5:00pm.

 **9/17/19**: [Homework 2](https://github.com/jnear/cs295-data-privacy/blob/master/homework/Homework%202.ipynb) has been posted.
 It is due on Friday, September 27, at 5:00pm.

 **9/13/19**: Due to a travel delay, there will be no class today (9/13).
 I have delayed the submission deadline for Homework 1 to next Tuesday.